Sejimuu/Mobileapp-Flutter-NursultanAsanUulu/README.md

 Some details in Wiki

-# Team: Ravshan Khamidov and Daniiar Arkabaev
+# Developed by: Nursultan Asan uulu

 # About TourGuideApp